 Buying a home is a big investment that typically requires the help of a mortgage to finance such a large purchase.
 But in order to secure a home loan, you will need to get approved for one and meet specific requirements.
 So, what are these requirements?
 Let’s find out.

 Depending on the type of home loan you are using to buy a house, your down payment might range from 3% to 20% of the purchase price.
 Borrowers who are eligible for a VA-guaranteed home loan can qualify for 100% financing, which means they don’t have to make a down payment at all.
 The FHA home loan program, which is popular among first-time buyers, requires a minimum down payment of 3.5%.

 These days, many loan programs allow down-payment gifts from family, friends, employers, and other approved donors.
 So it’s possible to buy a home with funds provided by a third party.
 This is a great option for borrowers who don’t have a lot of money saved for a down payment.

-The down payment is one of the key requirements to buying a home in Washington State, so we have covered it in depth in a separate article (read: Average Down Payment on a House).
+The down payment is one of the key requirements to buying a home in Washington State, so we have covered it in depth in a separate article.

 Your Good Credit Score

 Credit scores are another key requirement when using a mortgage loan to buy a home in Washington State.
 Your credit score is a three-digit number that’s computed from the information within your credit reports.

 If you’re the kind of person who pays bills on time and uses credit responsibly, you’ll probably have a relatively high score.
 Consumers with a history of late payments and delinquencies tend to have lower credit scores.